Fishing in streams, lakes, and salt

 My advice to beginners going fly fishing is to slow down.
 When you get to your destination don’t rush or make any unnecessary noise or movements.
 Pay attention to your surroundings and listen.
 If you choose to wade (which I warn you – requires good casting skills) you should wade slowly and put your feet down softly.

 Well, the equipment is similar.
-The three fishing scenarios of fishing streams, lakes and the salt, are all the same very different.
+The three fishing scenarios of fishing streams, lakes, and the salt, are all the same very different.
 When you have gained some experience in one of the three situations, it does not translate directly to the other.
 The stream fishing makes use of both upstream and downstream techniques with slack leaders etc. The moving water can help us straighten our fly line and leaders, masking terrible casts and still we catch.
-In lake fishing the line and leader is laid out straight with no slack.
+In lake fishing, the line and leader are laid out straight with no slack.
 This calls for much better casting if the objective is to catch fish.
-In salt water, you need to be above average caster to be able to catch fish consistently.
-Do not go with a guide if you can’t cast more than minimum 50′.
+In saltwater, you need to be above average caster to be able to catch fish consistently.
+Do not go with a guide if you can’t cast more than a minimum 50′.
 Then you should be able to handle the different wind scenarios in the salt.
-There will always be wind to deal with.
+There will always be the wind to deal with.
 Double hauling is a skill you should possess for all fly fishing, but it is vital in the salt.